fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 ```
 [INFO] Started Jetty Server
 ```
-Jetty will now be running on the port specified in pom.xml, eg. http://127.0.0.1:8888 or http://fi-cloud:8888 if you have added it to your hosts file (see "Tomcat" above)
+Jetty will now be running on the port specified in pom.xml, eg. http://fi-cloud:8888 if you have added it to your hosts file (see "Tomcat" above)
 To stop: type Ctrl+c, type 'y', press Enter button